gchi66/pailin-abroad/lesson_docs/en/level_1.md

 While the Thai 'wai' is a standard greeting in Thailand, common greetings in the US usually involve physical touch, either with a handshake or a hug.

+**Shaking hands**

 Shaking hands is the most common way to greet someone you're meeting for the first time.
 It creates a polite and sometimes professional connection.

 Just as foreigners should practice how to 'wai' when visiting Thailand, you should practice your handshake - it should be firm, but not too strong.

-Shaking hands is common in these settings:
+**When to shake hands**

 - At work or professional settings

 - Introducing yourself to a stranger, like a neighbor

 - Meeting a friend of a friend for the first time, regardless of gender

+**Hugging**

 Hugging has become a common greeting that shows warmth, friendliness, and a more personal connection than a handshake.

-Deciding whether to hug someone or give them a handshake often depends on the relationship and context:
+**When to hug**

 - Casual first meetings.
 For women meeting a new acquaintance (especially another woman) in a casual setting, a light hug is common.
 When a woman casually meets a new acquaintance who's a man, either a handshake OR a hug might be appropriate

 - With friends.
 Hugging is very common among friends, particularly women, even if they see each other often

 - Family: Hugs are the standard greeting for family members, including aunts, uncles, and grandparents

+**Bro hug**

 There is one more greeting: the 'bro hug.'
 Men sometimes greet each other with a casual 'bro hug,' which is more personable than a formal handshake.

 The 'bro hug' starts with a handshake, then becomes a brief pat on the back or hug with the left hand.

-This is common for:
+**When to ‘bro hug’**

 - A man meeting a male friend of a friend for the first time

 - Guy friends greeting each other

 - Note: Women typically don't do this with each other or with men.
 You should also avoid doing the 'bro hug' in professional settings

+**Alternatives**

 American greetings usually involve physical touch.
 If you're uncomfortable with this, you can simply wave and say 'Hi' when meeting someone for the first time.